willyyeremi/Simple-Database-Migration-Tool/README.md

-# Simple-Database-Migration-Tool
+# Simple Database Migration Tool
-Some tool for database migration
+Some tools for database migration built with Python.